mahisadi/project-coin-gecko/README.md

 # Next Steps:

 * It's dev-ready.
 Considering the non-functional requirements (scalability), it's PROD-ready.
 * Cover unit and integration test cases.
+* Need to wrapup CICD setup, creating alias for both backend and ui.
 * Enhancements:
     * We can make this a personal application with a signup feature.
     * We can store the portfolio and send notifications for the marked price.